Contributor Hanna Dykstra gives us the lowdown on cottage country’s world-class Haliburton breweries

 Picture this: an award winning brewery, located within an award winning, provincially renowned restaurant.
 That place?
 Boshkung Brewing Company in Carnarvon, a dream-come-true for the travelling foodie and home not just to great cottage country beer, but to the excellent Rhubarb Haliburton restaurant, a FEAST Ontario-certified (*) location.

-While the beer is brewed and sold, along with merchandise, on-site, if you want to really enjoy Boshkung's beer head to Rhubarb.
-It's here that you’ll want to spend your time if you want to sit and enjoy a pint.
+While the beer is brewed and sold, along with merchandise, on-site, if you want to really enjoy Boshkung’s beer head to Rhubarb.
+Widely regarded as one of the best restaurants in Hal burton, it’s here that you’ll want to spend your time if you want to sit and enjoy a pint.
 Another option if you’re looking to enjoy a wonderful Haliburton beer from these guys is to visit Boshkung Social in Minden.
 This is a casual spot where you can enjoy a flight of beer and some snacks in a very relaxed environment.

 Back to the beer.
 The 35 & 118 Cream Ale and the North Country Kellerbier are favourites, and both hold gold medals from the Canadian Brewing Awards & Conference.
 Whatever you choose, this brewery is nothing short of award winning and excels in craft beer making.